bachelor-2014/report/v2/modularity.md

 the BeagleBone Black).
 Based on this information, the software provides an interface to the user, allowing her to control the components.

-The case of the user wanting to use a component not supported by the software, the software must be altered and recompiled.
+In the case of the user wanting to use a component not supported by the software, the software must be altered and recompiled.
 This introduces a requirement to the software architecture of the robotic platform.
 In order to avoid the user / developer (without meaning to do so) alters the implementation of support for